TU-Darmstadt-APQ/DIN_41612_Backplane/README.md

 8. Strip all cables using a wire stripper and solder in the 4 mm connectors

 ## Design Files
+### For production
-The design files can be found on the [releases](../../releases) page and include the following resources:
+The design files required for the PCB production and assembly can be found on the [releases](../../releases) page and include the following resources:

 - Schematics as a PDF
 - Gerber files